Don’t Use Neem Oil on These Garden Plants

 1. Fill a garden sprayer with enough water to get the job done.

-I use a Flo-Master ½ Gallon Sprayer, Chapin 1 Gallon Sprayer, and the Chapin 2 Gallon Sprayer, depending on how many plants I need to spray at once.
+Over my years of gardening, I’ve used a Flo-Master ½ Gallon Sprayer, Chapin 1 Gallon Sprayer, and the Chapin 2 Gallon Sprayer, depending on how many plants I need to spray at once.

 2. Mix 2 tablespoons of neem oil per gallon of water.